(Updated 24 April 2018)

 Mother Mary Gabriel, superior of the Sisters of the Tabernacle, died 11 August 1929.
-The two brass crosses atop the tabernacles of the side altars were given in her memory by the sisters of the order.
+The two brass crosses atop the tabernacles of the side altars were given in her memory.
 Among the many priests commemorating Mother Gabriel was former parishioner Fr.
 Jerome Harris, then serving as associate rector of St. Ignatius in New York City.
-She was succeeded by Sister Mary Michael.
+She was succeeded by Mother Mary Michael.

 In March 1930, the construction company of Louis Bull began renovations based on plans designed by the firm of Cram and Ferguson in the style of the English Gothic Revival.
 Some of the plans had to be altered, most notably the choir loft which was substituted for the lengthening of the nave recommended by Ralph Adams Cram.
 The work was complete before the end of 1930, and included a widening of the high altar, a new reredos (paneling behind the altar), columns, arches, paneling on the rear and front walls of the nave, the rose window behind the high altar, and two sides chapels dedicated to St. Mary and St. Joseph.

 The parish held a three-day festival, 2-5 November 1930, to celebrate the finishing of the renovations of the church’s interior.